 35On the eighth day you shall hold a solemn gathering;c you shall not work at your occupations.
 36You shall present a burnt offering, an offering by fire of pleasing odor to the LORD; one bull, one ram, seven yearling lambs, without blemish; 37the meal offerings and libations for the bull, the ram, and the lambs, in the quantities prescribed; 38and one goat for a sin offering—in addition to the regular burnt offering, its meal offering and libation.

-39All these you shall offer to the LORD at the stated times, in addition to your votive and freewill offerings, be they burnt offerings, meal 30 offerings, libations, or offerings of well-being.
-1So Moses spoke to the Israelites just as the Lord had commanded Moses.
+39All these you shall offer to the LORD at the stated times, in addition to your votive and freewill offerings, be they burnt offerings, meal offerings, libations, or offerings of well-being.
+30 1So Moses spoke to the Israelites just as the LORD had commanded Moses.

 MATTOT